brbtavares/tucano/core/README.md

 ## 📄 License

-This module is part of the Toucan trading framework and follows the same licensing terms.
+This module is part of the Tucano trading framework and follows the same licensing terms.
 - **`audit/`** - Comprehensive audit trail and state replication
 - **`clock.rs`** - Time management for live trading and backtesting
 - **`command.rs`** - External command interface (CloseAllPositions, etc.)